Mixture model fitting using conditional models and modal Gibbs sampling

 \subsection{Gaussian mixture models: galaxy data}

 \citet{CarlinChib:1995} and \citet{Chib:1995} have studied the velocities of 82 galaxies in the Corona Borealis region using mixture models.
-They have fitted mixture models with different components to try to estimate the optimal number of components in the mixture using different methods. \citet{CarlinChib:1995} compute the posterior probability of each model using MCMC methods, whilst \citet{Chib:1995} focuses on computing the marginal likelihood to derive Bayes factors for model choice.
-We will fit mixture models with a different number of components in order to obtain the parameter estimates and the marginal likelihood of each model, so that model choice can be performed.
+They have fit mixture models with different components to try to estimate the optimal number of components in the mixture using different methods. \citet{CarlinChib:1995} compute the posterior probability of each model using MCMC methods, while \citet{Chib:1995} focuses on computing the marginal likelihood to derive Bayes factors for model choice.
+Mixture models with a different number of components will be fit to this dataset in order to obtain the parameter estimates and the marginal likelihood of each model, so that model choice can be performed.

-Figure~\ref{fig:galaxies} shows a kernel density estimate of the data.
-Three groups seem to appear in the data.
+Figure~\ref{fig:data} (left plot) shows a kernel density estimate of the data, where three groups seem to appear.
 Hence, it makes sense to fit a mixture model to the data.
-In order to consider several models, mixture models with up to 4 components have been fitted to the data.
+In order to consider several models, mixture models with up to 4 components have been fit to the data.

 In this case, all models are a mixture of Gaussian distributions.
 We have considered a vague Gaussian prior (with zero mean and precision 0.001) for the means, and a Gamma (with parameters 0.5 and 0.5) for the precisions.
 Furthermore, all precisions have been considered to be equal, i.e., all components have the same precision \citep[as in][]{CarlinChib:1995}.
 For all models, simulations included 200 burn-in iterations followed by other 1000 iterations for inference, obtained after thinning (by keeping one in ten iterations).